terrapower/armi/doc/user/user_install.rst

 * Git
 * MS Windows or Linux operating system

+On Linux, you will also need some MPI development libraries to install the ``mpi4py`` library (e.g. ``sudo apt install libopenmpi-dev``).

 Preparing a Virtual Environment
 -------------------------------
-While not required, we highly recommend installing ARMI into a `virtual environment
-<https://docs.python.org/3/library/venv.html>`_  to assist in dependency management.
+While not *technically* required, we highly recommend installing ARMI into a `virtual environment <https://docs.python.org/3/library/venv.html>`_  to assist in dependency management.
 In short, virtual environments are a mechanism by which a Python user can maintain separate sets of Python packages for various applications on the same machine.
 This prevents dependencies from various tools conflicting with one another.
-ARMI has a lot of requirements and may conflict with other libraries unless you do this step.
+ARMI has a lot of requirements and may conflict with other libraries on your system unless you do this step.

 Start a terminal and navigate to the directory you'd like to install ARMI into.